 Within this sequence it’s obvious Stacy is getting off on the terror he is evoking and so he takes his time before the actual dispatching of his quarry to elicit as much pure fear from them as possible.
 These scenes feel necessary to the plot because of this rather than being a cheap and very sick device.
 This isn’t just the pornography of terror.

-We then see the leadup to the final scene and confrontation between Stacy and Kessler.
+We then see the lead-up to the final scene and confrontation between Stacy and Kessler.
 This involves seeing Stacy (still naked!) chasing Laurie outside (thankfully for Stacy the street is very quiet).
-Warren is catching up with her when we see her run into the arms of her father.
+Warren is catching up with her when we see her run into her father’s arms.
 When Leo admonishes Warren for his actions, Stacy tries to say that he only did them because of Kessler’s treatment towards him which cajoled him into further action.
 Warren then adopts the ‘I’m mad!’ narrative that his lawyer prepped him with earlier.
 The police arrive but Warren momentarily evades their clutches only to be shot dead by Kessler.

 This final scene is the perfect meeting point of the slasher and the vigilante movie genres.
 The bad guy is meeting justice from the gun of the flawed good guy who has assumed the mantle of ‘judge, jury and executioner’.
 The bad guy is naked.
 He’s also just exclaimed to the world how insane he really is and that when he gets out he’ll continue his murderous ways.